I’M THE SLIME

 Here!

-Alora Called.
+Alora called.
 The replica didn’t answer.
 Alora texted again.

 The replica froze for a moment before sitting down and texting back.